Jim Himes: Environment

 Environment America has given Himes a 100% rating.
 He believes that "By creating the right set of financial incentives and supporting a broad range of research and development, we can deliver the energy our economy requires to thrive while protecting our planet."
 He also voted for the American Clean Energy and Security Act.

 Gun issues

 Himes voted against H.R.
-627 which allowed loaded guns into national parks.
+627, which allowed loaded guns into national parks.
 The Brady Campaign to Prevent Gun Violence gives him a 100% lifetime score for his support of more gun regulations.
 Himes refuses to participate in moments of silence in the House chamber after mass shootings.
 He believes this honorary gesture for shooting victims is a negligence by Congress, because they could spend the time passing legislation to work on ending gun violence.

 Health care

-Himes supports the Patient Protection and Affordable Care Act.
+Himes supports the Affordable Care Act.
 He believes in preserving Medicare and Medicaid and says we must be "prepared to equitably reform these programs to address the challenging problem of rising health care costs and ensure that these important safety net programs are here to help this generation and the next."